migue11c/sshgame/README.md

 done:
   - main and login menus
-  - basic map rendering
   - auth system (without hash)
   - centered text animatin
   - player database
   - settings menu
   - (almost) loading screen
+  - vector rendering and scaling

 next tasks:

-1. networking (needs a timeout and a stopwatch for testing)
+1. networking (almost, needs a timeout and a stopwatch for testing, also needs method for sending save data)
-2. fix newline and eof when rendering with std::getline
+2. polished raster rendering with controls
-3. add points of interest on the map so it can render with those in the middle when adding points of interest, make sure that camera does not go out of bounds.
-4. file checks for ifstream
+3. file checks for ifstream (i VERY LIKELY won't need this, except for backup save)
-5. segmenting the map and rendering each part seperately (this is so that the map segments can be animated)
+4. selective map controls for city map
+5. dialogue system (with checks)
+6. combat system
+7. item system (job is started but needs more work)

 The whole article regarding map rendering is kept as a reference if i change my mind.